Flotype/now/user_manual.md

     var nowjs = require('now');

-In NowJS < 0.5.0, it was common practice to immediately chain an `initialize` call after requiring the module, rather than storing a reference to the module object.
+In previous versions of NowJS, before 0.5.0, it was common practice to immediately chain an `initialize` call after requiring the module, rather than storing a reference to the module object.
 Such code would look like this:

-    var everyone = require('now').initialize(httpServer);
+    var everyone = require('now').initialize(httpServer);    // pre 0.5.0

 As of NowJS 0.5.0, it is strongly encouraged to break this up into two different calls, so that a reference to the NowJS module object can be stored, like this: